mia-cx/docs/content/Projects/canvas/index.md

 ### Data Quality Management

 Problems with DQM are things I encountered while organizing compilation albums.
-Keeping track of track metadata, artist names, legal info, social media links, royalty split email addresses...
+Keeping track of metadata, artist names, legal info, social media links, royalty split email addresses...
 You would think or even expect these are tools built into distribution partners, but no. We had to do this with our own spreadsheets.

 ### Collaboration